beveradb/sonoff-lan-mode-homeassistant/README.md

 This is a simple platform to control switch devices which can normally only be controlled using the Itead cloud app (eWeLink).
 It may be useful to you if you've bought a Sonoff device and want to control it locally, but cannot flash firmware such as [Tasmota](https://github.com/arendst/Sonoff-Tasmota/) for whatever reason (e.g. lack of tools or confidence soldering).

 ## Tested Devices
+ - Sonoff Basic R2
- - Sonoff Basic
+ - Sonoff Basic R3
  - Sonoff RF
+ - Sonoff RF R3
+ - Sonoff S20
  - Sonoff S26
- - Sonoff T1 UK
+ - Sonoff T1 UK 1 Gang
+ - Sonoff R2 POW

 ## Expected Supported devices:
-- Sonoff S20

 - Sonoff S85
-- Sonoff T1 UK/US/EU 1 Gang
+- Sonoff T1 US/EU 1 Gang
 - Sonoff S30
 - Sonoff S31 Lite
 - Sonoff Slampher